 You are prohibited from offering, giving or accepting a bribe or kickback in any form, direct or indirect, from or to any person or party including customers, representatives, contractors, suppliers and government officials.
-You must not offer, promise or give money, services, gifts or other items of value (including business courtesies) in order to obtain or retain business or otherwise benefit HII; and must not receive money, services, gifts or other items of value (including hospitality) for giving HII business to an individual or organization.
+You must not offer, promise or give money, services, gifts, entertainment, hospitality or other items of value in order to obtain or retain business or otherwise benefit HII; and must not receive money, services, gifts, entertainment, hospitality or other items of value for giving HII business to an individual or organization.